google/zetasql/docs/resolved_ast.md

 // &lt;table_name_path&gt; is the name of table being indexed.
 // &lt;table_scan&gt; is a TableScan on the table being indexed.
 // &lt;is_unique&gt; specifies if the index has unique entries.
 // &lt;is_search&gt; specifies if the index is for search.
+It is mutually exclusive
+//             with is_vector.
+// &lt;is_vector&gt; specifies if the index is for vector search.
+It is mutually
+//             exclusive with is_search.
 // &lt;index_all_columns&gt; specifies if indexing all the columns of the table.
 //                     When this field is true, index_item_list must be
 //                     empty and is_search must be true.